-To the Board of Directors Martin Luther King, Jr. Education Center Academy
+To the Board of Directors of Martin Luther King, Jr. Educational Center Academy

-We have recently completed our audit of the basic financial statements of Martin Luther King, Jr. Education Center Academy (the "Academy") as of and for the year ended June 30, 2017.
+We have recently completed our audit of the basic financial statements of Martin Luther King, Jr. Educational Center Academy (the "Academy") as of and for the year ended June 30, 2018.
 In addition to our audit report, we are providing the following required audit communication, recommendations, and informational items which impact the Academy:

-$\underline{\mathbf{Page}(\mathbf{s})}$
+Page(s)

 Results of Audit 2-5

 Recommendations 6

 Informational Items 6-7

-We are grateful for the opportunity to be of service to Martin Luther King, Jr. Education Center Academy.
+We are grateful for the opportunity to be of service to Martin Luther King, Jr. Educational Center Academy.
 Should you have any questions regarding the comments in this report, please do not hesitate to call.

-October 24, 2017
+October 27, 2018